-While digitalisation brings many opportunities, big data, artificial intelligence (AI), and social media platforms involve an unprecedented collection of personal information, raising global challenges about privacy and security.
+Digitalisation brings many opportunities, like big data, artificial intelligence (AI), and social media platforms.
+Yet digitalisation also bears an unprecedented collection and analysis of personal information, raising global challenges regarding privacy and security.
 Social media monitoring can sway elections, spark civil strife and serve to predict expected social patterns and behaviour.
 Algorithms determine who gets to see which online information and advertisements, but also who is considered a public threat.

-Also in everyday life, useful apps and devices may induce surveillance.
-Easy access to messaging and surveillance cameras compel neighbours to report on anything deemed suspicious in their neighbourhood.
+Various apps may also induce surveillance in everyday life.
+Easy access to messages and surveillance cameras compel neighbours to report on anything deemed suspicious in their neighbourhood.
 Location tracking of family and friends has become common practice in ways perceived as both caring and controlling.
-Health and lifestyle apps provide insights about one’s well-being, while provoking their own privacy and ethical concerns.
-These are all subjects you will cover during your time as a student Digitalisation, Surveillance & Societies.
+Health and lifestyle apps provide insights about one’s wellbeing, while provoking their own privacy and ethical concerns.
+These are all subjects you will cover during your time as a student in Digitalisation, Surveillance & Societies.

 Five reasons to study Digitalisation, Surveillance & Societies at the EUR

-- You will receive instruction on this timely topic from an enthusiastic team of specialised experts who actively support you and who provide intensive and individual coaching;
+- you will receive instruction and guidance from an enthusiastic team of specialised experts who actively support you and who provide supportive one-on-one coaching;

-- this programme features an interdisciplinary focus through real world cases, guest lectures and seminars with professionals;
+- this programme features an interdisciplinary focus through real-life cases from all over the world, guest lectures and seminars from professionals in the field;

 Six well known cases related to Digitalisation, Surveillance & Societies